tivold/teardowns/README.md

 # teardowns
-Documentation and pictures of disassemblies and teardowns.
+This repo contains Documents and pictures related to disassemblies and teardowns.